evannjohnson/teletype-ev/README.md

 # changes from upstream
-This branch is for modifying the documenation building script (./utils/docs.py), adding new content, and changing formatting for the teletype manual, to make a manual for printing on A5 paper.
+This branch is for modifying the documenation building script (./utils/docs.py), adding new content, and changing formatting for the teletype manual, to make a PDF for printing on A5 paper.

 The printed result:
 - ![cover](./images/cover.jpg)